daytonaio/content/definitions/20240819_definition_standardized development environment _sde_.md

 ---
-title: 'Standardized Development Environment (SDE)'
+title: "Standardized Development Environment (SDE)"
 description:
-  'A Standardized Development Environment (SDE) is a consistent and uniform workspace for software developers that adheres to defined standards and configurations.
-It provides a platform where developers can write, test, and debug code efficiently and effectively.'
+  "A Standardized Development Environment (SDE) is a consistent and uniform workspace for software developers that adheres to defined standards and configurations.
+It provides a platform where developers can write, test, and debug code efficiently and effectively."
 ---

 # Standardized Development Environment (SDE)